JRPang/Customer_analytics/README.md

 Due to high sparsity of the data, we perform the customer segmentation using matrix factorization.
 Non-negative matrix factorization(NMF) will be used to segment customers based on their buying preferences.
 Non-negative matrix factorization is a group of algorithms in multivariate analysis and linear algebra where the matrix is factorized into two simpler matrix, which are coefficient matrix and basis matrix.
 The coefficient matrix and basis matrix are combined to yield approximations of the observed data.

-NMF simplify the original (customers in row, offers in columns, 1 means that the customer took respective offers) matrix by reducing the number of columns from the 32 promotional campaigns to some smaller number of latent or hidden components.
+NMF simplify the original matrix(customers in row, offers in columns, 1 means that the customer took respective offers) by reducing the number of columns from the 32 promotional campaigns to some smaller number of latent or hidden components.
 The coefficient matrix show us the relationship of latent components and the features in columns.
 The basis matrix is used to inspect the the relationship of latent components and customers, which provides us the customer segments we need.

-#### Coefficient matrix
+### Coefficient matrix
 ![alt text3](result_screenshots/mixture_coef.jpeg)

 As shown in the coefficient heatmap above, the offerings are assigned into 3 segments(groups/ clusters).
 Three segments are accounted for 12.5%, 18.75% and 68.75% respectively.